13 Days until Christmas!

 Thank you so much!

-LDSWBR: What books are on your Christmas wish list?
+LDSWBR: What fun it would be to visit your house on Christmas Eve!
+Stephanie, what books are on your Christmas list?

 Don’t forget to nominate your favorite 2009 books by LDS authors for Whitney Awards by December 31!
 Can’t remember what you read?
 Visit the LDS Publisher blog for a list of books published by LDS authors in 2009.